Gravel Road Maintenance and Design

 About the Workshop

-This workshop helps supervisory personnel and operators better understand the materials, techniques, and equipment needed for maintaining gravel roads, as well as review new techniques and ideas.
-Slides, videos, and group discussions will help you learn from real-world examples and benefit from the exchange of information with instructors and other attendees.
+This workshop helps supervisory personnel and operators better understand the materials, techniques, and equipment needed for maintaining gravel roads.
+Through slides, videos, and group discussions, attendees will learn new techniques and ideas, get real-world examples, and exchange information with other attendees.

 - Cost: $75 (Free for Tribal Nation members and employees; separate registration is required.)